An evidence review exploring the link between literacy and life expectancy in England through health and socioeconomic factors.

 In 2016 we recorded the highest levels of reading enjoyment to date, with nearly 6 in 10 saying that they enjoy reading either very much or quite a lot.

-This report outlines findings from an independent evaluation of Premier League Reading Stars (PLRS) by Coventry University.
-This evaluation focuses on activities delivered in Wales between September 2015 and July 2016 and findings are based on attitudinal data for 159 pupils and standardised assessment for 160 pupils aged 9 to 13.
+This report outlines findings from an independent evaluation of Premier League Reading Stars (PLRS) by Coventry University, focusing on activities delivered in Wales between September 2015 and July 2016.

 Here we share the impact of findings from an independent evaluation of Premier League Reading Stars (PLRS) and Premier League Reading Stars Cymru (PLRSC) by Coventry University, focusing on activities delivered between September 2015 and July 2016.